New-to-College Student

 What's the deadline to apply to TCC?

-Find deadlines and important dates in the applicable academic calendar:
+Find deadlines and important dates in the 2025–2026 Academic Calendar.

 Check your personal email within 24–48 hours.

-You will receive emails about your acceptance, instructions on activating your student email, submitting any supporting documentation, and next steps.
+You will receive emails about instructions on activating your student email, submitting any supporting documentation, and next steps.

 Apply for Financial Aid